viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 First time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.

-This document will be my on going proccess.
+This document is noted when I proccessed my work, save for later for me as well.

 ## Prepare to start.
 - You need a server (off course)